fkelava/peppy.hr/docs/_posts/2025-09-07-csharp-inl-array-span-exts.md

 The size of an inline array is a compile-time constant.
 One needs to define a unique struct that is `[InlineArray(S)]` of `T` for each unique size `S` and type `T`.

-However, you may very well wish to operate over any inline array of `T` generically.
+However, one may wish to operate over any inline array of `T` generically.
 How are we to do that? `[InlineArray]` is a special attribute, not an interface.
 We cannot use that as a [generic constraint](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/constraints-on-type-parameters) nor can we define an [extension method](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) over it.